onyx-platform/onyx-platform.github.io/_posts/2016-03-15-Onyx-Straps-In-For-A-Jepsening.md

 consuming for developers to build.
 Luckily, a paper, [Simple Testing Can Prevent Most Critical Failures Yuan et. al.](http://www.eecg.toronto.edu/~yuan/papers/failure_analysis_osdi14.pdf) found that almost all distributed systems failures can be reproduced with 3 or fewer nodes.
-We were in, however, need of a better way to test for these forms of faults.
+Howevere we were in need of a better way to test for these forms of faults.

 Kyle Kingsbury's [Jepsen](https://github.com/aphyr/jepsen) library and [Call Me Maybe](https://aphyr.com/tags/jepsen) series have been blazing a path to